 How to Check if MFA is Enabled for Office 365 User?

-You can check MFA status through PowerShell or Microsoft admin center.
-To get MFA status through PowerShell, you can use the below cmdlet.
+You can check MFA status through Graph API or Microsoft admin center.
+To get MFA status through graph API, follow the steps below.

 But it will be useful only if you enabled MFA through per-user based MFA.
 Because if you enable MFA through Security Defaults or Conditional Access, MFA status remains disabled.

 So, what is the way to identify the MFA Status of Office 365 users?
-Our tool, AdminDroid Office 365 reporter, is specifically designed for Office 365 reporting and auditing needs.
+Our tool, AdminDroid management tool, is specifically designed for Office 365 reporting, auditing and managing needs.

 Get MFA Status Report with AdminDroid Office 365 Reporting Tool: